 The drumstick has less fat than the drumette.
 The drumette has skin on it; we all know that skin = fat.
 A drumette is generally fattier than a drumstick.
 The main reason is that a drumette has more connective tissue than a drumstick.
 This connective tissue contains collagen, which breaks down into fatty acids during cooking.
 Most of the fat is in the skin, and the drumstick has less skin, therefore, less fat.
-The drumstick is the way to go if you’re watching your fat intake.
+If you're watching your fat intake, the drumstick is the way to go.

 3 Bone-to-meat ratio:

 The drumstick has a better ratio of meat-to-bone.
 The drumstick is the lower part of the chicken's Leg, which contains more muscle than the upper part (the thigh).
 On the other hand, the drumette is the chicken's upper arm, mostly bone with a small amount of meat.

 The meat in the middle of a drumette is more tender than the meat in a drumstick.
 This is because the drumette is more compact, so the muscles aren't overworked.
 The drumstick is constantly used when the chicken walks, so the muscles are tougher.